 Clients often ask me the best way to negotiate on a new property.
 Whilst there is no one single answer to this question, I have learnt from experience that understanding the market that you are in is really important.

-Having recently purchased a new home I had the opportunity to put this theory into practice, so here is my advice on the things to consider doing before entering into negotiations.
+When I last purchased a new home I had the opportunity to put this theory into practice, so here is my advice on the things to consider doing before entering into negotiations.

 Understand the market